Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Helium energy spectrum

-We derive the helium energy spectrum by subtracting the proton spectrum measured by LHAASO~\cite{LHAASO:2025byy} from the light component spectrum measured in this study.
-After implementing the following measures to minimize systematic uncertainties, \begin{itemize} \item The energy reconstruction formula for the light component follows the same procedure used in LHAASO's previously published proton energy spectrum analysis.
-This ensures energy scale consistency between proton and helium analyses, with differences within 2\%.
-When reconstructing the helium nucleus energy flux in $\log_{10}(E/\text{GeV})$ bins of width 0.1, this discrepancy has negligible effect on the results. \item A bidirectional component selection method is introduced, which ensures that the proton to helium ratio before and after selection remains almost unchanged. \item When deriving the helium spectrum through $\Phi_{He} = \Phi_{L} - \Phi_{P}$, both statistical and systematic uncertainties from the proton spectrum propagate into the helium spectrum.
+\item When deriving the helium spectrum through $\Phi_{\rm He} = \Phi_{\rm L} - \Phi_{\rm H}$, both statistical and systematic uncertainties from the proton spectrum propagate into the helium spectrum.
 Minimizing these uncertainties in the proton spectrum is therefore critical.
 After obtaining the initial helium spectrum, we apply an iterative H/He ratio method (Section~\ref{sec:proton-iteration}) to measure the proton spectrum using a larger event sample.
 This process yields the proton spectrum with reduced statistical and systematic uncertainties, which subsequently lowers the uncertainties in the helium spectrum.

 \end{itemize} To validate the accuracy of the helium spectrum measurement method, we systematically verify it using simulated data, with the GSF model as an example.
 Figure~\ref{fig:MC_spectrum} presents the reconstructed energy spectrum from the simulation analysis (dots) alongside the model-predicted spectrum (solid line).
 The reconstructed spectra show good agreement with the model predictions.
 Specifically, the reconstructed spectra—derived from simulations using the reconstructed energy--reproduce the assumed input spectra with deviations within 2\% for the light component and 5\% for helium, which confirms the reliability of the proposed method.